 The British Election Study Team is pleased to invite members of the BES user community to submit applications to include custom designed content to future waves of the BES Internet Panel Study.
-The dates of the waves are set out below.
-We have now completed 10 waves of the BES Internet Panel and after a large number of applications have fielded numerous user proposals, ranging from extra questions on party identity to survey experiments on support for Brexit.
+We have now completed 20 waves of the BES Internet Panel and after a large number of applications have fielded numerous user proposals, ranging from extra questions on party identity to survey experiments on support for Brexit.

 This invitation is open to all BES users including those working in overseas institutions.
 User designed content may include, but is not limited to, survey experiments, and may also include (for example) short batteries of items asked in other surveys.

 The process will be competitive, and all applications will be judged by the BES leadership team and the BES Advisory Board against a number of criteria.
 In particular, priority will be given to proposals that:

 - Contribute to the understanding of the British Electorate.

 - Exploit or benefit from the panel design.

 - Have a potential for either scientific or non-academic impact beyond the proposing individual or team.

 Moreover, based on experience of proposals so far, all should meet the following criteria: